ellis8555/Apple-Jack/README.md

 Todos in no particular order:

-- currently hosted on git pages
-- will end up moving the data to a noSQL database
-- game information to be entered directly from the webpage
+- many improvments will be made on an ongoing basis to this beginning project of mine
-- more modular files to break down some files into smaller component files
+- break down scripts and place into own modules
-- improved file structure for improved readability
-- continuous visual improvements
-- new statistics categories to be added
+- replace innerHTML with node appending/removals